 - Don’t leave your walls bare

 I’m not talking about hanging pictures or pieces of art in your bathroom.
 People who do that are very rich plus they have huge bathrooms.
-So we common folks have to stick with just hanging our normal everyday stuffs on our bathroom walls.
+So we common folks have to stick with just hanging our normal everyday stuff on our bathroom walls.
 Using your walls helps to save space as compared to using the floors which limits freedom or range of movement in the bathroom.

 How do I use my walls?
 Now, this depends on the kind of landlord you have.
 If your landlord frowns at nails in his walls or any wall mounting that would leave a permanent scar, then your options are limited to command hooks and plastic shower caddies.
-If the landlord is not so particular about the walls, then hammer away and fill your walls with different kinds of racks, cabinets and shelves.
+If the landlord is not so particular about the walls, then hammer away and fill your walls with different kinds of racks, cabinets, and shelves.